SundasNoreen/WebBloggingSiteFullStack/README.md

  <li>User-friendly, attractive and colorful Graphics.</li>
  <li>Blogs are automatically categorized according to their respective categories and authors.</li>
  <li>Viewers can easily filter and look for a specific blog.</li>
- <li>Viewers can also send their blogs through aform available at the site.
+ <li>Viewers can also send their blogs through a form available at the site.
 If administrators find it interesting and according to their stance, they will publish it.</li>
  <li>Admins can simply Login using their IDs and Passwords.
 They can add, edit, remove blogs and manage other responsibilities and working of the Site.</li>
  <li>Views to Blogs will also be calculated on run-time whenever a blog is opened for reading.</li>
  <li>Advertisements can also be displayed.</li>